binbinher/holbertonschool-low_level_programming/hello_world/testreadme.md

 * va_copy (man 3 va_copy)
 * va_arg (man 3 va_arg)

+### Compilation
+Our code will be compiled in this way:
+> $ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c

 ### Task:
 We will code a function similar to the printf function from the stdio.h library.